 The cost to rent an apartment in St. John's is much lower than other cities in Canada, like Halifax, Toronto, or Vancouver.

-All students are covered through the provincial health insurance program.
+All students are provided free health insurance through the provincial govnerment.
 Low-cost insurance for drugs and dental care is included in the standard graduate student fees.

 Eligible students are encouraged to apply for other appropriate awards, such as those listed below, which provide higher levels of funding: